This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 If you don’t mind carrying more around, bringing a backpack skiing is the easiest way to carry water on the ski hill.
 I recommend taking at least 1 liter of water and then also throwing in some snacks and some extra layers.
 If you’re skiing with kids, you might already be carrying a backpack with you, so this is an easy choice.

 When choosing a ski backpack, make sure that it is comfortable for you to carry and also stays secure.
 I recommend trying on several different ones before choosing the right ski trip backpack, so choose a store with a good return policy in case this isn’t working out.
-A ski backpack with a slim design will work the best so it doesn’t get caught on the chairlift, and having a ski pack with both a waist strap and chest strap is essential.
+A ski backpack with a slim design will work the best so it doesn’t get caught on the chairlift, and having a ski pack with both a waist strap and a chest strap is essential.

 I’ve been using this ski backpack for nearly 20 years and it’s seriously amazing with its slim design and secure adjustments.
+We have a whole post dedicated to the best ski backpacks for the whole family.

 Use An Insulated Skiing Hydration Pack

 If you want a more streamlined look, consider using a hydration pack that can be worn under your ski jacket.
 This is an easy way to have water with you without the bulk of a ski backpack.
-If you do use a hydration pack for skiing, make sure that you get one that has both an insulated tube and an insulated mouthpiece cover, since these WILL FREEZE (often even under your ski jacket).
+If you do use a hydration pack for skiing, make sure that you get one that has both an insulated tube and an insulated mouthpiece cover since these WILL FREEZE (often even under your ski jacket).
 A hydration pack for skiing is the best way to make sure that you stay well hydrated during the day.

 We especially love this ski hydration pack since the tube and mouthpiece zip into the strap so you can easily wear it on the outside of your coat without it freezing.